liebannam/pipes/README.txt

 	***********************
 	Getting started
 	***********************
-	You will need to use Cython to compile the C++ code into a python module.
-To do this, run
+	You will need to use Cython to compile the C++ code into a Python module.
+I suggest using the Anaconda distribution of Python.
+I also suggest using gcc-4.9.
+I make both of these suggestions not out of deep wisdom but out of experience with them working.
+        You will need to specify the path to the gcc compiler you are using, and your Anaconda distribution, in the setup.py file.
+        Look in this file to see examples of how those locations are referenced.

+	To compile, first run

+                source cython_flags.sh

+        to set compiler flags.
+        Then run

 	        Python setup.py build_ext -i

+	To actually copmile the module.
 There are a couple things that usually go wrong for me here:
 		(i) Clang butts in and pretends to be GCC, which means that omp.h can't be found.
 I force the compiler to be gcc-4.9 so this doesn't happen.
 		(ii) The Cython bit gets confused and tries to pass Clang-specific flags